t-a-y-l-o-r/Watson-API--Twitter-/README.md

 # Watson-API--Twitter-
-Classifies tweets are either Jaden Smith or Not Smith
+Classifies tweets as either Jaden Smith or Not Smith